WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 When you apply they pull a personal credit profile.
 And then they approve you on the basis of the strength of that credit profile and score.

-But with business credit, the business credit profile and score are the basis for qualification, not the personal credit.
+And with business credit, the business credit profile and score are the basis for qualification, not the personal credit.

 The secret to success with business credit is you must first start building credit with vendors who report to the appropriate business credit reporting agencies.